sachdevajanit123/lambda-with-Rds/readme.md

 	"USER_ID",
 	"PWD"

-	Enter these values in environmen  variables sestion in lambda function in aws console
+	Enter these values in environment  variables section in lambda function in aws console